-The differences are often too subtle to notice unless fish are in breeding condition, though the males are slightly smaller in comparison to the females.
-When spawning the males are more colorful, become darker with a brighter middle stripe, and the females become rounder when carrying eggs.
+The differences are often too subtle to notice unless these fish are in breeding condition, though the males are slightly smaller than the females.
+When spawning, the males become even more colorful and darker with a brighter middle stripe.
+The females become rounder when carrying eggs.

 Breeding / Reproduction

-The Glowlight Danios are egg scatterers and exhibit no parental care for the young.
+Glowlight Danios are egg scatterers and exhibit no parental care for the young.
 They breed like other danios, though can be a bit more tenuous.
-It is not too difficult provided the fish are comfortable.
-If conditioned well with live foods that will not only bring out their color, but will increase the size of the spawns.
-When well fed, mature females should begin filling out with eggs.
+Still, breeding them is not too difficult provided the fish are comfortable.
+They should be conditioned well with live foods that will not only bring out their color but also increase the size of the spawns.
+When well-fed, mature females should begin filling out with eggs.
 They spawn best in a school and will usually spawn about every 10 days.

-For these nervous fish It is best to provide a dimly lit breeding tank with some current.
-It can be as small as 2 1/2 gallons (10 l) or somewhat bigger.
+These nervous fish will be most comfortable in a dimly lit breeding tank with some current.
+This tank can be as small as 2 1/2 gallons (10 l) or somewhat bigger.
 They need plants or other objects like driftwood or rocks to spawn near.
-Fine leaved plants or spawning mop can be used for the eggs to fall into, so they are out of the reach of the parents.
+Provide fine-leaved plants or spawning mop for the eggs to fall into, so they are out of the reach of the parents.

-If conditions are favorable, the female will release her eggs in open water and the male will fertilize.
+In favorable conditions, the female will release her eggs in open water and the male will fertilize them.
 She will release up to about 50 eggs in the typical danio fashion of just a few at a time.
-After the spawn the parents should either be removed or kept constantly well fed, as they will eat the eggs.
-The eggs will fall to the bottom and will hatch in about 72 hours.
-Feed the free swimming fry starter foods like infusoria for the first few days, until they are large enough to eat baby brine shrimp.
+After the spawn, the parents should either be removed or kept constantly well-fed.
+Otherwise, they will eat the eggs.
+The eggs will fall to the bottom and hatch in about 72 hours.
+Feed the free-swimming fry starter foods like infusoria for the first few days, until they are large enough to eat baby brine shrimp.
 They will grow at a moderate rate and become mature in about six months.
-See the description of breeding techniques in: Breeding Freshwater Fish: Barbs.
+For a general description of breeding techniques, see Breeding Freshwater Fish: Barbs.
 Also see Fish Food for Fry for information about types of foods for raising the young.

 Ease of Breeding: Moderate

-Glowlight Danios are fairly hardy and disease is not usually a problem in a well maintained aquarium.
+Glowlight Danios are fairly hardy, and disease is not usually a problem in a well-maintained aquarium.
 They are primarily susceptible to Ich if good water quality is not provided.
-With any additions to a tank such as new fish, plants, substrates, and decorations there is a risk of introducing disease.
-It's advisable to properly clean or quarantine anything that you want add to an established tank prior to introduction, so as not to upset the balance.
+Remember that any additions to a tank, such as new fish, plants, substrates, and decorations, risk introducing disease.
+Properly clean or quarantine anything that you want add to an established tank so as not to upset the balance.

-The Glowlight Danio is somewhat difficult to find, but a select few fish stores will carry them and they may be available online.
-They are fairly expensive but fortunately captive breeding programs are underway which should help increase availability and bring down the costs.
+The Glowlight Danio is somewhat difficult to find, but a select few fish stores will carry them, and they may be available online.
+They are fairly expensive, but captive-breeding programs are underway to help increase availability and bring down the costs.

 kyle - 2010-01-02 WOAH, your 32 gallon tank is way over crowded!
 Even if you just had the danios in your tank, it would still be over crowded.
 When stocking your fish tank there is one fundamental rule.
 An inch per gallon.
 For example a 1.25" glowlight danio needs 1.25 gallons of water.
 Please remember this rule for the future.